samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Very Rare*

 This book contains health and nutrition tips, and its words are charged with magic.
-If you spend 48 hours over a period of 6 days or fewer studying the book’s contents and practicing its guidelines, your Constitution increases by 2, to a maximum of 30.
+If you spend 48 hours over a period of 6 days or fewer studying the book's contents and practicing its guidelines, your Constitution increases by 2, to a maximum of 30.
 The manual then loses its magic but regains it in a century.

 ### [Manual of Gainful Exercise](/magic-items/4675-manual-of-gainful-exercise)

 *Wondrous Item, Very Rare*

 This book describes fitness exercises, and its words are charged with magic.
-If you spend 48 hours over a period of 6 days or fewer studying the book’s contents and practicing its guidelines, your Strength increases by 2, to a maximum of 30.
+If you spend 48 hours over a period of 6 days or fewer studying the book's contents and practicing its guidelines, your Strength increases by 2, to a maximum of 30.
 The manual then loses its magic but regains it in a century.

 ### [Manual of Golems](/magic-items/5416-manual-of-golems)

 *Wondrous Item, Very Rare*

 This tome contains information and incantations necessary to make a particular type of golem.
 The DM chooses the type or determines it randomly by rolling on the accompanying table.
 To decipher and use the manual, you must be a spellcaster with at least two level 5 spell slots.
-A creature that can’t use a *Manual of Golems* and attempts to read it takes 6d6 Psychic damage.
+A creature that can't use a *Manual of Golems* and attempts to read it takes 6d6 Psychic damage.

 To create a golem, you must spend the time shown on the table, working without interruption with the manual at hand and resting no more than 8 hours per day.
 You must also pay the specified cost to purchase supplies.

 Once you finish creating the golem, the book is consumed in eldritch flames.
 The golem becomes animate when the ashes of the manual are sprinkled on it.
-See the *Monster Manual* for the golem’s stat block.
+See the *Monster Manual* for the golem's stat block.
 The golem is under your control, and it understands and obeys your commands.

 | 1d20 | Golem | Time | Cost |
 | --- | --- | --- | --- |